OtherKirby/Carry-Lookahead-Adder/README.md

 ## How to open
 1. Download Logisim from SourceForge: https://sourceforge.net/projects/circuit/
-2. Save this .circ file to a folder on your computer.
+2. Save Carry-Lookahead-Adder.circ to a folder on your computer.
 3. Under **File** in Logisim, click **Open** and find the path to the .circ file and open it.

 ## Roadmap